asdfdotdev/utm.codes/_test/README.md

 # utm.codes Tests

-The following should get you up and running PHPUnit tests for the utm.codes plugin.
+The following will help get you up and running PHPUnit tests for the utm.codes plugin.

 ## Contents